theowenyoung/gatsby-theme-timeline/starters/gatsby-starter-timeline/README.md

   Gatsby timeline starter
 </h1>

 Quickly get started using the Gatsby timeline theme, and notes theme, together!
-This starter creates a new Gatsby site that is preconfigured to work with the [timeline theme](https://www.npmjs.com/package/gatsby-theme-timeline) and the [notes theme](https://www.npmjs.com/package/gatsby-theme-notes), in harmony.
+This starter creates a new Gatsby site that is preconfigured to work with the [timeline theme](https://www.npmjs.com/package/gatsby-theme-timeline)

 ## 🚀 Quick start